Dpdl-io/DpdlEngine/README.md

 A DpdlPacket is a compact, highly compressed executable packet of data with built-in database technology that can be created based on a defined Dpdl code definition.
-A DpdlPacket can than be allocated and queried efficiently via API interfaces available for Java and for the built-in Dpdl scripting language.
+A DpdlPacket can than be allocated and queried efficiently via API interfaces available for Java and for the built-in Dpdl language.
 In particular Dpdl is very efficient on J2ME and JavaME platforms and has a high degree of backward compatibility.